datapumpernickel/comRex/README.md

 ## Asychronous evaluation

-Comext might sometimes not return the data, but tell you that it will be provided asynchroniously, in that case, you need to execute the request again after some time.
-This still needs to be implemented properly.
+Comext might sometimes not return the data, but tell you that it will be provided asynchroniously, in that case, the package will backoff for 30 seconds and for each additional attempt wait an additional 30 seconds.
+So after the first time 30 seconds, then 60, then 90 and so on.
+When you chain a lot of calls into one, you might want to think about just making all the calls at once and then returning at a later time.
+This is still not properly implemented.